frankischilling/kernelcraft/README.md

 - **GLFW**: A library for creating windows, receiving input, and handling events.
 It simplifies the process of setting up an OpenGL context.
 - **GLEW**: The OpenGL Extension Wrangler Library, which helps in managing OpenGL extensions.
 - **GLUT**: The OpenGL Utility Toolkit, used for rendering text and other utilities.
+- **stb_image**: A single-file public domain library for loading images in various formats.

 ## Project Structure